Humboldt Park restaurant Cafe Marie Jeanne closing its doors due to Chicago coronavirus pandemic challenges

 RELATED: Hamburger Mary's Chicago to close its doors after 15 years in Andersonville

-"Cafe Marie Jeanne was sort of the heart of it all to me, sitting at the bar, having a glass of natural wine; everyone was so kind to you the whole time, walked you through the experience," she said.
+"Cafe Marie Jeanne was sort of the heart of it all to me, sitting at the bar, having a glass of natural wine; everyone was so kind to you the whole time, walked you through the experience," Emily May said.

 Customers said this is what made the spot on California Avenue and Augusta Boulevard so special.